Ghecco/SAMP-stamina/README.md

 ![Image of Yaktocat](https://i.imgur.com/Tza7GaU.png)

-# [Include] GH_stamina
+# [Include] SAMP_stamina

 This simple include allows you to create and manage a stamina system.
 ## How does it work?

-This includes bases the stamina system on 4 values.
+This includes allows you to quickly create a stamina system. (endurance in the sprint)

  1. Player's max stamina. - Maximum achievable stamina level. ( Integar )
  2. Player's current stamina.  - Current stamina level. ( Integar )

  3. Exhausted. - Value assigned when the player performs the recovery animation.

- 4. Sprint Velocity - You can set a speed per player. ( Float )
+ 4. Sprint Velocity - You can set a speed per player. ( Float ) (in progress)

 ## Callbacks & Functions
 *New Callback: